 3. Board Game Night

-Alternatively, ditch the controllers and keyboards and take the games to the tables.
+Alternatively, ditch the controllers and keyboards and kick it old school to raise money for your cause.
 Put together a board game fundraising event that’s friendly for all ages, complete with an assortment of options.
 Charge for entry and host mini-tournaments among different sets of players and advertise prizes for the winners.

 4. Local Concert

-This fundraising event idea is for all the live music junkies out there.
+This idea for a fundraiser is for all the live music junkies out there.
 Partner with a local venue and recruit local artists into your show.
 They can even start fundraising pages leading up to the event so that fans, friends, and family can donate even if they can’t attend.

 Get ready for some sweet smells with this fundraising event idea.
 Participants compete to bake the most delectable treat out there, and guests can donate for the chance to taste test and vote for their favorites.
 You can narrow down eligible entries by pastry type, whether that’s pies, cakes, cookies, brownies, or some other sweet concoction.
 Whatever you serve, make sure you follow any local food serving laws.